 Here are some of the common uses for your logo:

-Printed materials: business cards, branded merchandise, stickers, packaging, posters and brochures
+Printed materials: business cards, branded merchandise, stickers, packaging, posters, printed graphics, billboards, magazines and brochures.

 How to design a logo